kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### Does this feature depend on any specific services running in the cluster?

-- DRA must be enabled (GA in 1.34)
 - KEP-5075 (Consumable Capacity) for multi-allocatable devices

 ### Scalability